bazelbuild/starlark/spec.md

 `L.pop([index])` removes and returns the last element of the list L, or, if the optional index is provided, at that index.

-`insert` fails if the index is negative or not less than the length of the list, of if the list is frozen or has active iterators.
+`pop` fails if the index is negative or not less than the length of the list, of if the list is frozen or has active iterators.

 ```python